-Verifier: An independent third party assurance provider or auditor, which has been approved by the Climate Bonds Standard Board and is listed on the Climate Bonds Initiative website.
-Also known as an "Approved Verifier".

-Verifier's Report: An Assurance Report or a Report of Factual Findings provided by the Verifier to the Issuer which is then provided to the Climate Bonds Standard Secretariat as part of the Certification Process.
+- D5.1 Verifier: An independent third-party assurance provider or auditor, which has been approved by the Climate Bonds Standard Board and is listed on the Climate Bonds Initiative website as an Approved Verifier. - D5.2 Verifier's Report: A report prepared by the Verifier and provided by the Verifier to the Issuer.
+The Verifier's Report is then provided to the Climate Bonds Standard Secretariat as part of the Certification Process.
 The Verifier's Report must be prepared in line with the Guidance for Verifiers which is available from the Climate Bonds Initiative website.